jinnabaalu/GitCheatSheet/use-cases/delete-commits.md

 git push <remote> master --force
 ```

-`<remote>` can be any remote, `origin` is the default.
+`<remote>` can be `origin` is the default.

-> NOTE : Be careful when removing the previous commits, there is no going back once you did these changes.
+> NOTE: Be careful when removing the previous commits, there is no going back once you did these changes.